 “What’s true? vs. What’s unbiased? vs. What’s outdated? vs. What’s just complete bullshit!?”

 How about some REAL, updated information that is actually relevant to your business RIGHT NOW?

 Because if you’re going to update your blogging strategy, it shouldn’t be random or uninformed.

-You need to know what’s working, what’s not, and what you need to change to succeed in 2019 and beyond.
+You need to know what’s working, what’s not, and what you need to change to succeed.

 The blogging statistics in this article have been updated for 2019, and they cover a wide variety of different sub-topics!